 So—on to the good stuff!

-Children’s books aren’t really divided into topic (genres)–they pretty much deal with some aspect of character traits or family, making friends, that sort of thing.
-Same for Middle Grade.
-Middle Grade books tend to be things like Beverly Cleary’s Ramona books.
+Children’s books aren’t really divided into topic (genres)—they pretty much deal with some aspect of character traits or family, making friends, that sort of thing.
+Same for middle grade.
+Middle grade books tend to be things like Beverly Cleary’s Ramona books.
 Books like Are You There, God?
-It’s Me, Margaret, are straddling the line between upper Middle Grade / younger YA.
+It’s Me, Margaret straddle the line between upper middle grade / younger YA.